-My little baby, Nancy Thompson, died November 16, 1851.
-Mr. Bemo made a very nice little coffin and trimmed it in black.
-Then he concluded that we should have a funeral like they had in the states and so he got the two little indian girls and our girls to carry the coffin to the grave.
+Ey little baby, Nancy Thompson, died November 16, 1851.
+Mr. Eemo made a very nice little doffin and trimmed it in black.
+Then he concluded that se should have a funeral like they had in the states and so he got the two little indian girls and our girls to carry the coffin to the grave.
 It all went off very well.
-The next day along comes the mothers of the two girls and wanted to take them away because they wanted to give them medicine, because they had carried that corpse.
+The next day along comes the mothers of the two girls and wanted to take them away because they wanted to give them medicine, because they had carried that correct.
 They said that something would happen to them if they did not take some medicine.
 I got an interpretor and talked to them about the death of the child and about our hopes of death.
 That nothing could happen to them by touching the corpse, but they took them away and brought them back in a couple of days.

-The Seminoles at that time, when any person died used to double them up and wrapped them in something and put them in minimizes hollow trees and sometimes burried them in the ground.
-Not very long after this one of the mothers took sick and before she died she said that she did not wish to be wrapped up the indian way, but burried like a white woman.
+them up and wrapped them in something and put them in hollow trees and sometimes burried them in the ground.
+Not very long after this one of the mothers took sick and before she died she said that she did not wish to be wrapped up the indian way but burried like a white woman.
 So I think she must have thought about what I said to her.

-When the baby was put in the ground little Walter was standing by and looking on very quietly and then suddenly he rushed forward and cried out, "You shant put my little sister in the ground!
-You shant put her in the ground!"
+When the baby was put in the ground little Walter was standing by and looking on very quietly and then suddenly he rushed forward and cried out, "you shant put my little sister in the ground! you shant put her in the ground!"
 It seemed to electrify us.
 So he kept on crying until some one took him away.
-Poor little fellow, he could talk very plainly then being just past three years of ago.
+Poor little fellow he could talk very plainly then being just past three years of age.

-The summer we went down to visit at Tallahassee and took Walter with us.
-He was a very handsome little fellow.
-Very fair with very rosy cheeks and hair curling all over his head.
-Of such a pleasant generaous disposition.
+The next summer we went down to visit at Tallahassee and took with very rosy cheeks and hadi curling all over his head.
+Of such a pleasant generous disposition.
 I thought he was very handsome and everybody else said so too.
-At that time Mr. Loomis was at Koweta and he was very much taken with Walter and after his death he wrote a piece in the Foreign Missionary, headed, "Little Walter is Dead."
-I have always wanted to get it but could not.
+At that time Mr. Loomis was at Koweta and he was very much taken with Walter and after his death he wrote a place in the Foreign Missienary, headed, "Little Walter is Dead".